[ < < previous | index | next >> ]

 The whole site is carpeted in plants, currently in flower, and various birds were flitting around, making it a very pretty site.
 And the view from up on the rock is spectacular.
 Even if not chosen for difficulty of access and ease of defence, you'd pick this site to build your castle anyway, just for the view!
 It was hard and hot work climbing the various steep trails and steps to cover the site.
 The weather had cleared up and the sun was now burning down out of a partly cloudy sky.
 Taking the newly installed wooden steps and bridge back to the path to the village we were forced to wonder how the original builders even managed to access this impossibly rugged and steep outpost, let along build a castle on top.

 By the time we had walked back up to the village, it was almost 17:00 and we decided to seek accommodation for the night in Tintagel rather than drive any further.
 We asked at one pub, but they only had a room with single beds, so we crossed the street to the King Arthur's Arms, adjacent to where we'd parked the car.
-They had a room free, so we took it.
+They had a room free, for £75, so we took it.
 Conveniently, we didn't even need to move the car, as they recorded that we were guests and could stay in their car park.

 We settled into our room, then went for a walk through the village that we'd neglected on our way to the castle earlier.
 Half the shops had closed for the day, but a few were open and we browsed briefly.
 Then we returned to our pub for dinner - M. had spotted veg lasagne on the menu earlier.
 She ordered that and I got the cottage pie and a pint of Cornish pear cider.
 The food and drink were both delicious.
 I was tempted by an apple crumble with clotted cream for dessert, but I was too full to go through with it.